huntresslabs/ttl_memoizeable/README.md

 ## Testing a TTLMemoized Method

 You likely don't want to test the implementation of this library, but the logic of your memoized method.
 In that case you probably want "fresh" data on every invocation of the method.
-There are two approaches, depending on your preference of flavor.
+There are a few approaches, depending on your preference of flavor.

 1. Use the reset method provided for you.
 It follows the pattern of `reset_memoized_value_for_#{method_name}`.
 Note that this will only reset the value for the current thread, and shouldn't be used to try and create consistent data state across processes.
 ```ruby